PauseAI/pauseai-website/src/posts/organizing-a-protest.md

 ### Speak to people

-Hand out your flyers have conversations.
+Hand out your flyers, have conversations.
 You want to get people to think about the issue, and you want to get them to join your cause.
 So be friendly, be open, and be prepared to answer questions.

+### Interview each other

+Use your smartphone to record each other talking about why you're protesting.
+Make sure the audio quality is decent, use an external mic if possible (they are cheap!).

 ### Be cool